lethiess/piet/docs/PIET.md

 ## Output (integer) <a name="command_interger"></a>

 **Description:**
-Pops the top element from the stack and outputs this elements interpreteted as an integer.
+Pops the top element from the stack and outputs this elements interpreted as an integer.

 **Exceptions:** This command can throw an exception if the stack is empty.

 ## Output (character) <a name="command_character"></a>

 **Description:**
-Pops the top element from the stack and outputs this elements interpreteted as an character.
+Pops the top element from the stack and outputs this elements interpreted as an character.

 **Exceptions:** This command can throw an exception if the stack is empty.